 Anything which makes the visit easier makes the customer happier.
 Happier customers mean more sales.

 Put the customer in control of their visit

 Customers want to feel like they’re in control when they visit your website.

 They can go where they want, follow relevant links and interact with the site in a way which helps them meet their needs.

 This interaction is important.
-It’s what sets websites apart from traditional marketing channels like TV advertising or in-store sales promotions.
+It’s what sets websites apart from traditional marketing channels like TV advertising and in-store sales promotions.

-Customers expect to be able to click on your website and for that to make things happen.
+Customers expect to be able to click on your website and make things happen.

 Your website and brand identity